 Google Play (then called Android Market) was introduced on October 22nd 2008, trailing Apple by only a few months.
-Today Google Paly hosting more than 2.5 million apps.
+Today Google Play hosts more than 2.5 million apps.

 Both Apple and Google app marketplaces offered a new business model and attracted millions of mobile app developers.
 Similar to the start of search engines, the competition was fierce.
-In order to get users to install your app, you first had to get them to find it amongst the myriad of options, then hope they’ll actually choose to download your app.
+In order to get users to install your app, you first had to get them to find your app amongst the myriad of options, then hope they’ll actually choose to download your app.

-Thus, the practice of ASO—and of increasing app discoverability and conversions—was born.
+Thus, the practice of ASO was born in efforts to increase app discoverability and app conversions.

 2. The evolution of ASO strategies

 Thomas Petit, mobile growth and Apple search ads expert, summarized the evolution of ASO pretty well in his keynote speech during the 2019 ASO conference in Berlin, breaking it down into two stages ASO 1.0 & ASO 2.0.
 Each stage is characterized by its own ASO strategy.
 It can be said that we are now entering into the ASO 3.
 0 era with the launch of iOS 15 and the new ASO strategies that will ensue, although only time will tell.

 ASO 1.0 – In 2009, shortly after the stores started to grow, a few early adopters started to spread the term ASO.
 This initial era of ASO was characterized mostly by focusing on keywords in the most simplistic way (taking inspiration from Search Engine Optimization (SEO) at the time).

 The entire ASO philosophy then could be summarized in two steps:

 - Add keywords to your app title

 - Fill in your app keyword field

-The competition was still slim and only a few app developers dabbled in any ASO practice, so the impact of doing something to optimize your app, even the smallest change, would make a positive impact on your app store ranking.
+The competition in the app store was still slim and only a few app developers dabbled in any ASO practice, so even making the smallest change in efforts to optimize your app would positively impact your app store ranking.